-ISO/TC 293 is the technical committee, which AFIA is engaged in, that has been established for writing feed machinery standards.
-It is focused on writing standards for all of the equipment used to process formulated feed in an industrialized feed processing mill where the feed materials are received, cleaned, and, after a series of processing, become the finished, bulk or packaged product ready for delivery.
+ISO/TC 293 is the technical committee, which AFIA is engaged in, that has been established for developing feed machinery standards.
+It is focused on developing standards for all of the equipment used to process formulated feed in an industrialized feed processing mill where the feed materials are received, cleaned, and, after a series of processing, become the finished, bulk or packaged product ready for delivery.

 In 2016, the U.S. Department of Commerce awarded the American Society of Agricultural and Biological Engineers (ASABE) and AFIA a Market Development Cooperator Program grant to provide funds to support participation in ISO/TC 293 by U.S. companies.
 ASABE administers the U.S. technical advisory group (U.S. TAG) to ISO/TC 293, and Gary Huddleston, AFIA’s director of feed manufacturing and regulatory affairs, serves as the U.S. TAG chairman.
 Many AFIA member companies are also involved in the work.

 AFIA has had concerns regarding the trajectory of ISO/TC 293, which was initiated and is administered by the China National Technical Committee on Feed Machinery.
 Global engagement by diverse countries, such as the United States, prevents one country or area of the world from attempting to create a competitive advantage by promoting their regional requirements.
 Without strong involvement of U.S. companies in the process, an unfair trade advantage could develop.